BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 - If a child returns SUCCESS, tick the next one.
 - If a child returns FAILURE, then no more children are ticked and the Sequence returns FAILURE.
-- If all the children return SUCCESS, then the Sequence returns SUCCESS too.
+- If __all__ the children return SUCCESS, then the Sequence returns SUCCESS too.

-??? warning "Exercise: find the bug!
-Expand to read the answer."
+!!! warning "Have you spotted the bug?"
-    If the action __GrabBeer__ fails, the door of the fridge would remain open, since the last action __CloseDoor__ is skipped.
+    If the action __GrabBeer__ fails, the door of the fridge would remain open, since the last action __CloseFridge__ is skipped.

 ### Decorators